The 7 Best Gaming Projectors for 2022: Buyer’s Guide & Reviews

 Design-wise, the projector has followed a pretty modern and simplistic approach, with the lens positioned directly to the right with the air vents taking up the opposite corner and the entire both sides to ensure that the device remains cool during those intense gaming moments.

 The TH671ST is one of the best gaming short throw gaming projectors.
-With native resolution output of 1920 x 1080p, you can play games to the fullest thanks to the 16.67ms response time and 120Hz refresh rate frequency.
+With a native resolution output of 1920 x 1080p, you can play games to the fullest thanks to the 16.67ms response time and 120Hz refresh rate frequency.

 The 3000 ANSI lumens 240W lamp can last anywhere from 4,000 to 15,000 hours depending on the mode of operation that you use the projector under.